Questions parents ask about swimming pool policies03/01/2016

 Pool operators have a legal responsibility to ensure the safety of their customers as far as is reasonably practicable.

 They need to carry out a risk assessment and put in place appropriate control measures.

 They cannot pass that responsibility on to anyone else or be excused that responsibility by the parents.

 Even if you didn’t sue in the event of an accident, they could be prosecuted in the criminal courts.

 - My children swim really well.
 Surely they can be treated differently from those who can’t swim?

 Yes they can!
-The ASA encourages pool operators to take account of swimming ability and to maximise access to pools.
+Swim England encourages pool operators to take account of swimming ability and to maximise access to pools.